-23) Rent a (slo-mo) video booth
+23) Rent A (slo-mo) Video Booth

 You can rent a slo-mo video booth to make funny slo-mo videos.
-And make it extra special by hanging up a cool backdrop and add funny props the guests can use in the videos.
+And make it extra special by hanging up a cool backdrop and adding funny props the guests can use in the videos.
 Personalize it even extra by using only props that are related to the retiree (hobby, favorite clothing, sport, food, etc.).
 Collect all the videos and edit them into a fun retirement after-movie.

 Video Booth Props

-24) Organize 1-minute toasts
+24) Organize 1-minute Toasts

 If you’re with a small group of people at the retirement party, you can ask guests to give a 1-minute toast to honor the retiree.
 And because you ask everyone to give a toast and to keep it short, guests are more likely to say something.
 And it can give the retiree the extra feeling of being appreciated and loved, which makes the party one to remember forever.